Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Dataset Construction Details

-For an NP in the form of $\mathbf{Det\ M_1\ M_2\ N}$, the two modifiers $M_1$ and $M_2$ can each take three possible semantic categories (intersective, subsective, or privative), resulting in nine possible combinations.
+\minisection{NPs.} RNPC has 1,299 NPs.
+For an NP in the form of $\mathbf{Det\ M_1\ M_2\ N}$, the two modifiers $M_1$ and $M_2$ can each belong to one of three possible semantic categories (intersective, subsective, or privative), resulting in nine possible combinations.
 We plot the distribution of NPs with different combinations in RNPC in Table~\ref{table:combo_dist}.
-Note that the distribution is not balanced, because certain categories (e.g., NPs containing privative modifiers) yield many more minority class examples for our three tasks (e.g., \texttt{non-entailment} in SPTE).
+Note that the distribution is not balanced because certain categories (e.g., NPs containing privative modifiers) yield many more minority class examples for our three tasks (e.g., \texttt{non-entailment} in SPTE).
 Thus, considering the final class balance in RNPC tasks, we include more NPs of certain categories.

-In the experiment of fine-tuning models on RNPC described in Section~\ref{section:Qb}, we re-split the dataset of each task into a training and a new test set, ensuring no overlap of modifiers occurring in the same position.
+\minisection{Training and test sets for finetuning.} In the experiment where we finetune models on RNPC, described in Section~\ref{section:Qb}, we split again the dataset for each task into a training set and a new test set, ensuring no overlap of modifiers occurring in the same position.
 The training set contains 200 examples, which are gradually provided to the model.
 The test set contains the remaining examples.
-The exact number of examples for each task is shown in Table~\ref{table:ino_split}.
+Table~\ref{table:ino_split} shows the number of examples for each task.